DOI-USGS/gage-conditions-gif/README.md

 generate_insta_video(version_info)
 ```

+## How to build the water year version of this animation

+Sometimes, we also release a full water year version of the animation.
+Thanks to the automated processing and retention of `callout_cfg.yml` files, it is pretty quick to do:

+1. Locate the previous quarterly `callout_cfg.yml` files and paste their contents together into a single `callout_cfg.yml`.
+You can take some time now to merge any events that span quarters so that they appear as one continuous event.
+2. Edit the `vizDates` in the `viz_config.yml` file to be the full water year.
+These should now match the values in `wheelDates`.
+3. Edit the `title_cfg` and `subtitle` to reflect the new dates.
+Do this both in the main part of the `viz_config.yml` file and further down in the commented out Instagram configuration settings.
+4. Continue as you would with any quarterly animation by starting at number 4 of the main instructions (see [here]([url](https://github.com/USGS-VIZLAB/gage-conditions-gif#4-tweak-event-callout-timing-and-appearance))).

 ## Disclaimer

 This software is in the public domain because it contains materials that originally came from the U.S. Geological Survey, an agency of the United States Department of Interior.
 For more information, see the official USGS copyright policy at [http://www.usgs.gov/visual-id/credit_usgs.html#copyright](http://www.usgs.gov/visual-id/credit_usgs.html#copyright)